Why should you keep an eye on Elevance Health Inc. (ELV)?

-Elevance Health Inc. (NYSE: ELV) is -10.53% lower on its value in year-to-date trading and has touched a low of $440.02 and a high of $549.52 in the current 52-week trading range.
+Elevance Health Inc. (NYSE: ELV) is -9.71% lower on its value in year-to-date trading and has touched a low of $440.02 and a high of $549.52 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ELV stock was last observed hovering at around $454.56 in the last trading session, with the day’s gains setting it 4.39% off its average median price target of $577.50 for the next 12 months.
-It is also 25.98% off the consensus price target high of $620.00 offered by 23 analysts, but current levels are 8.21% higher than the price target low of $500.00 for the same period.
+The ELV stock was last observed hovering at around $468.50 in the last trading session, with the day’s loss setting it -5.33% off its average median price target of $577.00 for the next 12 months.
+It is also 25.3% off the consensus price target high of $620.00 offered by 24 analysts, but current levels are 7.37% higher than the price target low of $500.00 for the same period.

 Sponsored

-The stock witnessed a -5.49% gain in the last 1 month and extending the period to 3 months gives it a -13.26%, and is -2.94% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.36% over the week and 1.92% over the month.
+The stock witnessed a -4.92% loss in the last 1 month and extending the period to 3 months gives it a -10.95%, and is 1.89% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.40% over the week and 2.05% over the month.

 Elevance Health Inc. (ELV) Analyst Forecasts